 Some browsers are simply incapable of rendering modern web standards.
 For these, while our websites will make a "best attempt" to look and work OK, in general the best we can promise is that you should be able to "see the content".
 In some cases, even that is impossible due to bugs in these browsers.

-Some browsers, especially older versions of Internet Explorer (which are, apologies to microsoft, "absolute rubbish") may not see things displayed "exactly right".
-They should be able to read the content and use the main functionality of the website.
+Some browsers, especially Internet Explorer (which are, apologies to Microsoft, "absolute rubbish") may not see things displayed "exactly right".
+They may be able to read the content and use the main functionality of the website.
 However certain functionality is simply not available in these browsers.

 This also includes Screen readers and search engines (obviously things won't "display" right for these, but its important that they can "see" the content)